-2022 2021

-£'000 £'000
+2023 £'000 2022 £'000

-Other receivables 32 13

-Prepayments and accrued income 17 17
+Other receivables Prepayments and accrued income 31 16 32 17

-49 30
+47 49

 The Company considers that the carrying amount of other receivables approximates to their fair value.
-No impairment has been recognised on any receivable amounts and none are past due at the date of the financial statements.
+Expected credit losses are estimated to be immaterial and have not therefore been recognised on any receivable amounts.